maciejpedzich/maciejpedzi.ch/src/content/blog/validating-debian-live-isos-and-creating-live-usbs-using-cli.md

 ## Verifying ISO file's checksums

-I've downloaded the latest stable version of standard (ie. without a desktop environment) live image, as well as `SHA256SUMS` and `SHA512SUMS` to verify if the cheksums of the ISO file are present in their respective lists:
+Once you've downloaded a live ISO of your choice, make sure to download `SHA256SUMS` and `SHA512SUMS` files as well.
+That's because you can use them to verify if the SHA256 or SHA512 cheksum of the ISO file is present in its respecitve `SUMS` file.

+Here's how I do it (replace `debian.iso` with the original file name of your ISO):

 ```sh
 cat SHA256SUMS | grep "$(sha256sum debian.iso)"
 cat SHA512SUMS | grep "$(sha512sum debian.iso)"
 ```

-Here's a breakdown of these commands in case you're not familiar with the Linux command line:
+In case you're not familiar with the Linux command line, I've got you covered with a breakdown:

 1. The `cat` command accepts a path to a given file, and if it exists, outputs its content
 2. The pipe symbol redirects the output of the command on the left-hand side to the input of the command on the right-hand side.